jurra/pymurtree/README.md

 ## Usage

-The full [API specification](https://murtree.github.io/pymurtree/api_reference.html) is available in the repo's Wiki.
+The full [API specification](https://murtree.github.io/pymurtree/api_reference.html) is available in the repo's documentation.

 ### Example